 Lake Malawi is the largest and second deepest lake in Africa and 9th largest lake in the world.
 Discovered by David Livingstone in 1859 and named Lake Nyaza, this is a 23 000 kilometer stretch of clear tropical water.

 As one of the greatest lakes in all of Africa, Lake Malawi’s inviting sparkling surfaces and remote islands beckons to be explored by travellers.
-It is home to such an abundance array of various fish, that is has been reported to host more fish species than any other body of water on the planet.
+It is home to such an abundance array of various fish, that has been reported to host more fish species than any other body of water on the planet.

 Lake Malawi supports many water sports such as snorkelling scuba diving, sailing, kayaking and water skiing.

-See below Lake Malawi safaris in Malawi.
+See below Lake Malawi lodges in Malawi.